 Upon receipt of a report involving a missing student, the Office of Campus Police Services will initiate an investigation to locate that person.

-All reports of a missing student will be immediately investigated without delay.
+Reports of missing students will be expeditiously investigated.
 When possible, a liaison will be established to support the missing student's family and to assist in the investigation.
+The emergency contact will be notified if missing more than 24 hours.